-Are any of these words used in your call to action?
+Are any of these words currently used in your call-to-action?

-Here are some more statistics about the conversion success of words that prompt an action:
+Here are some more statistics about the conversion success of words that entice an action.

 But there’s only one way to find out.
 Test it.

-After you test one of these and are satisfied with the results, move on to another test.
-If you started with the size of your CTA button, move on to the color.
-After that, you can test the text or placement of the button.
+After you test one of these and you’re satisfied with the results, move on to another.
+So if you started with the size of your CTA button, then move on to the color.
+After that, you can test the text or placement.

-Test all the CTAs this way on each page of your website.
+Test all of the CTAs this way on each page of your website.

-Fewer than half of websites have CTA buttons that can be spotted in less than 3 seconds.
-Testing your CTA will definitely give you an edge over your competitors.
+Less than half of websites have a CTA button that can be spotted in less than 3 seconds.
+So putting so much effort into testing your CTA will definitely give you an edge over your competitors.

 Evaluate your headings